Fourth Officer Joseph Boxhall

 Boxhall appears for a second day at the British Inquiry

-Boxhall writes a letter from onboard the Adriatic complaining about being ignored in regards to the fees paid to him for his attendance at the Titanic Inquiry.
+Boxhall aboard the Adriatic as Fourth Officer; writes a letter complaining about being ignored in regards to the fees paid to him for his attendance at the Titanic Inquiry.

-Possibly visits Adelaide, Australia aboard the Irishman (unverified)
+Visits Adelaide, Australia aboard the Irishman as Second Officer.

 1915